ibm-cloud-docs/vmwaresolutions/services/managingcaveonix.md

 ## Updating Caveonix RiskForesight licenses

-This information does not apply to Caveonix Foresight that is installed on VMware Regulated Workloads or Security and Compliance Readiness Bundle instances.
+This information does not apply to Caveonix Foresight that is installed on VMware® Regulated Workloads or Security and Compliance Readiness Bundle instances.
 {:note}

 The Caveonix RiskForesight license is valid for five years.
 You can update the Caveonix RiskForesight license when it expires by using the following procedure: